JeffFessler/mirt/README.md

 	filter-backproject reconstruction, including 2D parallel and fan-beam and 3D Feldkamp (FDK) cone beam reconstruction

-* `freemat` (not in github version) work in progress, towards making the code run with freemat (obsolete: use octave instead of freemat)
-	(better yet, just use Julia)

 * `general`
 	some algorithms that work for generic image reconstruction problems